Switch to reusable bags when you shop to help the environment and reduce the number of plastics that end up in landfill.

 A soft plastic is a type of plastic that can easily be scrunched into a ball.

 If you cannot avoid using soft plastics and single-use bags, it is important that you do not put them in your recycling bin at home as they can prevent recycling from being processed and turned into new products.
-Instead, take them to a recycling drop-off point near you.
-These days, most drop-off points at supermarkets also accept single-use plastic bags.
+Currently, soft plastics can't be recycled and need to be disposed of in the general rubbish bin.

 In 2019, the Victorian Government implemented a ban on lightweight plastic shopping bags that have a thickness of 35 microns or less.
 That’s why it is more important than ever to take simple actions to remember your reusable shopping bags.

-In addition, the Victorian Government will ban single-use items, including straws, cutlery, plates, drink-stirrers, expanded polystyrene food and drink containers and cotton bud sticks by February 2023.
+In addition, single-use items (straws, cutlery, plates, drink-stirrers, expanded polystyrene food and drink containers and cotton bud sticks) have been banned for use by businesses as of February 2023.
 Learn more about the ban on single-use items.